JNgangu/product-data-cleaning-pipeline/README.md

-Product Data Cleaning Pipeline
+# Product Data Cleaning Pipeline

-Overview
+## Overview

-This project demonstrates a real-world data cleaning process using Python and Pandas.
+This project demonstrates a real-world data cleaning workflow using Python and Pandas.
-The goal was to take messy product data — with missing prices, inconsistent formatting, and date issues — and turn it into a clean dataset ready for reporting or analysis.
+The goal was to take messy product data — with missing prices, inconsistent column names, and mixed date formats — and turn it into a clean, analysis-ready dataset.

+---

-Steps I Took
+## Steps

-Loaded raw product data from CSV
+1. Load the raw product data from a CSV file.

-Cleaned and normalised column names
+2. Clean and standardise column names.

-Removed unwanted symbols (like £)
+3. Remove unwanted characters (e.g. £ symbols).

-Converted text and price fields to correct data types
+4. Convert text and numeric fields to correct data types.

-Fixed missing values using mean or default values
+5. Handle missing values using mean and default replacements.

-Formatted dates consistently (YYYY-MM-DD)
+6. Format all dates consistently as YYYY-MM-DD.

-Exported a clean Excel file ready for use
+7. Export the cleaned data as a new Excel file.

+---

-Tools Used
+## Tools Used

-Python
+- Python

-Pandas
+- Pandas

-Excel / CSV
+- Excel / CSV

+---

-Output
+## Output

-Cleaned_Product_Data.xlsx — cleaned version of the dataset
+- **Cleaned_Product_Data.xlsx** — the final cleaned dataset ready for use.

-What This Shows
+---

+## Key Skills Demonstrated
-Data cleaning and transformation with Pandas
+- Data cleaning and wrangling

-Handling missing or invalid values
+- Handling missing and invalid data
+- Type conversion and formatting

-Preparing real-world data for business reporting
+- Preparing datasets for analysis or reporting

+---

-Extra Notes
+## Notes

-This project is part of a personal portfolio focused on data engineering and ETL practice.
+This project is part of my data engineering learning portfolio.
-The main focus was to simulate what a junior data engineer would do on the job when dealing with raw datasets.
+It focuses on core data preparation skills that are essential for ETL and analytics workflows.